From the Costa Blanca coast to the Camargue in France

 DAY 7 Tuesday 26th May

-Full day excursion to the Parc Naturel Regional de Camargue, including a boat trip with the Bateau de Promenade le Camargue.
+Excursion to the Parc Naturel Regional de Camargue, including a boat trip and train ride with the Bateau de Promenade le Camargue.

 Breakfast.